Martin Luther King Jr.: Southern Christian Leadership Conference

 Harry Wachtel joined King's legal advisor Clarence B. Jones in defending four ministers of the SCLC in the libel case Abernathy et al. v.
 Sullivan; the case was litigated about the newspaper advertisement "Heed Their Rising Voices".
 Wachtel founded a tax-exempt fund to cover the suit's expenses and assist the civil rights movement through more effective fundraising.
 King served as honorary president of this organization, named the "Gandhi Society for Human Rights".
-In 1962, King and the Gandhi Society produced a document that called on President Kennedy to issue an executive order to deliver a blow for civil rights as a kind of Second Emancipation Proclamation.
+In 1962, King and the Gandhi Society produced a document that called on U.S. president John F. Kennedy to issue an executive order to deliver a blow to segregation as a kind of Second Emancipation Proclamation.
 Kennedy did not execute the order.
 The FBI, under written directive from Attorney General Robert F. Kennedy, began tapping King's telephone line in the fall of 1963.
 Kennedy was concerned that public allegations of communists in the SCLC would derail the administration's civil rights initiatives.
 He warned King to discontinue these associations and felt compelled to issue the directive that authorized the FBI to wiretap King and other SCLC leaders.
 FBI Director J. Edgar Hoover feared the civil rights movement and investigated the allegations of communist infiltration.
 When no evidence emerged to support this, the FBI used the incidental details caught on tape over the next five years, as part of its COINTELPRO program, in attempts to force King out of his leadership position.

 King believed that organized, nonviolent protest against the system of southern segregation known as Jim Crow laws would lead to extensive media coverage of the struggle for black equality.
 Journalistic accounts and televised footage of the daily indignities suffered by southern blacks, and of segregationist violence and harassment, produced a wave of sympathetic public opinion that convinced most Americans that the civil rights movement was the most important political issue in the early 1960s.

 King organized and led marches for blacks' right to vote, desegregation, labor rights, and other basic civil rights.
 Most of these rights were successfully enacted into law with the Civil Rights Act of 1964 and the 1965 Voting Rights Act.
 The SCLC used tactics of nonviolent protest with success, by strategically choosing the methods and places in which protests were carried out.
 There were often dramatic stand-offs with segregationist authorities, who sometimes turned violent.